twisterarmy/book/src/twister-core/yggdrasil.md

 > [!IMPORTANT]
 > * Unlike Tor, Yggdrasil is not designed for anonymization; however, it can enhance your routing capabilities when combined with those technologies, but only when configured outside of the twister context!
-> * The `twister-core` software does not provide any Yggdrasil features by itself, only IPv6 support.
-This means that using the Yggdrasil network with twister does not ensure that you are connectable only from this network; the application's behavior in this case requires additional audit.
+> * The `twister-core` software does not provide any Yggdrasil features by itself, only **partial** IPv6 support.
+This means that using the Yggdrasil network with twister does not ensure that you are connectable only from this network; the application's behavior in this case requires additional audit
+> * As `twisterd` uses patched [libtorrent/DHT](https://github.com/twisterarmy/twister-core/tree/twisterarmy/libtorrent) features (which run on ports `29333` and `4433`/`4434`), some original `bitcoind` options, such as `-bind`, `-externalip`, etc., are not fully integrated yet and may behave unexpectedly!
+See [#243](https://github.com/miguelfreitas/twister-core/issues/243#issuecomment-132237989), [#254](https://github.com/miguelfreitas/twister-core/issues/254) and PR [#20](https://github.com/twisterarmy/twister-core/pull/20), [#25](https://github.com/twisterarmy/twister-core/pull/25) for details
 > * When installing Yggdrasil, make sure your firewall is configured properly, as any service launched on `0.0.0.0` will be visible over NAT, similar to how it would be on the local network.
-To check which services are listening for external connections, run the command `netstat -tulpn | grep LISTEN`
+To check which services are listening for external connections, run the command `netstat -tulpn | grep twisterd` or `netstat -tulpna | grep twisterd`

 ## IPv6 support